Umuzi-org/ACN-syllabus/content/projects/basic-flow-control-katas/_index.md

 title: Level 1 programming katas
 ---

 These Exercises are here to help you test out and demonstrate your knowledge of the basic flow control mechanisms and syntax for your language.
-These Exercises are relevent whether you are doing Java, JavaScrupt, Python, Kotlin or any other modern language.
+These Exercises are relevant whether you are doing Java, JavaScript, Python, Kotlin or any other modern language.

 Please follow best practices when doing this work!